nipafx/mvn-java-9/README.md

 # Maven Java 9

 Different ways to build projects on Java 9 with Maven.
-The goal is to be able to simply run `mvn install` and then launch the resulting JAR with `java -jar target/demo-java-9.jar`.
+The goal is to be able to simply run `mvn clean install` and then launch the resulting JAR with `java -jar target/demo-java-9.jar`.

 * [toolchain](toolchain)
 * [.mavenrc](mavenrc)

 Some approaches are more intrusive, others more brittle - have a look at the individual solutions for a small discussion of its pros and cons.

-# 💥 Compiler Arguments 💥
+## 💥 Compiler Arguments 💥

 In case you're trying to use some of the new command line options like `--add-modules`, be aware that the following doesn't work (at least not in `maven-compiler-plugin` version `3.6.1`):